khanmaster/ansiblewithvagrant/README.md

    end
 end
 ```
-- Save the and run below command
+- Save the code in vagrantfile and run below command
 - vagrant up
 - It will take few minutes to create 3 VMs
 - check the stastus with below command